c-toolbox/TellUs-SocketUI/README.md

 3. Connect your application by creating a WebSocket connection to [ws://localhost:7000/ws](ws://localhost:7000/ws)

-4. Listen for `{"type": "request"}`.
+4. Listen for `{ "type": "request" }`.
 This is a request event sent by SocketUI whenever it loads or reconnects.
 It is requesting a config.

 5. Send a config event with the UI elements you want to display: